 For the first 48 hours, cold compresses like ice packs can help control any side effects of the surgery.
-Initially, bandages may be placed over the surgery site to protect the incisions from infection and other disturbances.
+Initially, we may place bandages over the surgery site to protect the incisions from infection and other disturbances.
 These surgical dressings can be removed within days, though it can be a week or longer until the sutures can be removed.

-If dissolvable stitches are used, patients will not require suture removal.
+If using dissolvable stitches, patients will not require suture removal.
 In most cases, it will be about 10 days before patients can resume their normal schedules and return to work.
 Within two weeks following the procedure, any unwanted side effects should have subsided.
-Patients may be provided with medicated eye drops to use throughout their recovery and will be advised as to when they can resume wearing contact lenses.
+We may provide patients with medicated eye drops to use throughout their recovery, and also advise them as to when they can resume wearing contact lenses.

 For plastic surgery to be maximally effective, there are some lifestyle modifications that may be necessary following the procedure, like remaining smoke-free.
 Smoking can cause slower healing and can also contribute to visible wrinkles in the skin.